 Significance, conditions: These grapes are very good for production of sparkling wine, but also excellent for Prädikatwein.
 The range of quality is very wide.
 In the vineyards, Welschriesling requires early-warming sites and soils with an ample supply of magnesium.
 The vine is very sensitive to any lack of moisture – too little can cause inadequate shoot development.

 Wine: Yields wines with generous acidity and a fruity bouquet exuding notes of green apple and lemon.
-While dry Welschrieslings can be very fresh culinary companions, the Prädikat versions are amongst the truly great sweet wines of the world.
-Beerenauslese and Trockenbeerenauslese styles have a golden-yellow hue, the bouquet wafts with exotic fruit and the palate delivers a fine honey note along with the characteristic acidity.
+While dry Welschrieslings can be very fresh culinary companions, the Prädikat versions figure among the truly great sweet wines of the world.
+Beerenauslese and Trockenbeerenauslese styles have a golden-yellow hue, the bouquet wafts scents with exotic fruit and the palate delivers a fine honey note along with the characteristic acidity.